usnationalarchives/OPAProd/README.md

 # National Archives Catalog issue tracker
 =======

 This is the project for tracking catalog issues.
 To create, view, or discuss issues, **[go directly to the tracker](https://github.com/usnationalarchives/OPAProd/issues)**.
-This tracker is visible to all members of the [OPA Prod team](https://github.com/orgs/usnationalarchives/teams/opa-prod).
+This tracker is visible to all members of the [catalog team](https://github.com/orgs/usnationalarchives/teams/catalog).

 ## Label and milestones